Gizmodo Staffers Are Tired Of Their Extremely Cold Office

 But while exposed building material may be easy on the eyes, it has led to an abnormally chilly environment and thus multiple staff complaints.

 This issue has been brought to managers’ attention multiple times, but no resolution has been reached just yet.
 Following a recent union meeting with higher-ups, staff were told they can work from home if they wish.
 Additionally, if they are unable do that and prefer to not work in the chilly office, management has said they could temporarily work in another, warmer space also utilized by Univision.
 It’s not clear if any progress about fixing the actual physical problem has been made since this meeting.
+(Update: Another source informs me that the company is looking into temporary fixes for the time being, as well as permanently addressing issues with the windows to keep the heat from coming out.)

 According to my sources, the office has long had a temperature problem, although it’s unclear if this is the first winter the issue has been brought to the company’s attention.
 I reached out to Fusion Media Group–Gizmodo‘s parent company–for comment and will update this post if I hear back.